carolinedunn/Alexa-RPi-AutoStart/README.md

 46. Close the (Alexa Voice Service) window and the browser window, by a single left mouse click on the (X) in the upper right corners.

-Adjustment Of The Sleep Time Value:
+Adjustment of The Sleep Time Value:

 47. Single left mouse click on the (Raspberry) icon, the one at the upper left corner and located on the taskbar, scroll down to (Shutdown) and select with a single left or right mouse click, a (Shutdown options) window will open, single left mouse click on the (Reboot) button.
 This will reboot the computer, the computer needs to be rebooted every time you need to restart Alexa from the (alexa_autorun.sh) file.